TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-servicefailed.md

   ownershipid="AzureIot_IotEdge" />
 # The iotedged service is in a failed state

 If the IoT Edge service is reporting a failed state, there are several possible causes, including an error in the connection string, firewall connection errors, and the container engine not running.
-IoT Edge has a built-in troubleshooting tool to check all these common errors at once.
+IoT Edge has a built-in troubleshooting tool that can check for all of these common errors.

 ## **Recommended Steps**
 Run the IoT Edge troubleshooting tool on your IoT Edge device: